rkritika1508/Sentiment-Analysis/README.md

 # Sentiment Analysis of twitter data
 This project constitutes analyzing tweets using the "Sentiment140" dataset by Stanford.
-The model characterizes a tweet as either positive or negative.
+The model uses machine learning algorithms and feature extraction techniques to characterize a tweet as either positive or negative.

 The linked jupyter notebooks are as follows: